sc-ventures/cloudbreak-documentation/docs/images.md

 3. Enter name for your image catalog and the URL to the location where it is stored.
 4. Click **Create**.

-After performing these steps, the image catalog will be available in the create cluster wizard.
+After performing these steps, the image catalog will be available and automatically selected as the default entry in the image catalog drop-down list in the create cluster wizard.

 #### Register Image Catalog in the CLI